Everything announced at the Made by Google 2019 event

 Google Assistant

-Google teased a new faster Google Assistant, one that operates in near real-time.
-It can be used to open apps and execute transcriptions from voice recordings automatically, while it also supports multi-turn dialog to respond to multiple commands or queries.
+Google teased a new faster Google Assistant, one that operates in near real time.
+It can be used to open apps and execute transcriptions from voice recordings automatically, and it also supports multi-turn dialog to respond to multiple commands or queries.

 Read more: Next-gen Google Assistant works in near real time